blockchain-unica/rosetta-smart-contracts/contracts/bet/README.md

 - **SmartPy/Tezos**: two join functions, one for each player; the first player **could** also be the owner of the contract and its creator.
 - **Move/Aptos**: the deadline is a timestamp; the bets can be paid in any token type.
 - **Move/IOTA**: two join function, the first player acts first and after the second player joins; the deadline is a timestamp; the bets can be paid in any token type.
+- **Fe/Ethereum**: implementation similar to Solidity.
+The join is split in two actions.